dukecomeback/pal4nal.pl/README.md

 The pain goes like this:
   MACSE take unbearable time when dealing with large alignments.
-  pal2nal.pl is fast, however, it have zero tolerance to cds-pep sequence inconsistency thus on this situation give an empty output.
+  pal2nal.pl is fast, however, it have zero tolerance to cds-pep sequence inconsistency, thus on this situation give an empty output.
 What make it worse? cds-pep inconsistency exists even with the data downloaded from Ensembl/NCBI(genome).

 The last straw crashed me:
-  Recently I found that my CDS alignments, gap-removed using Gblocks -t=c, contain lots of premature stop codons when being    translated into pretein (maybe I use Gblocks wrong).
+  Recently I found that my CDS alignments, gap-removed using Gblocks -t=c, contain lots of premature stop codons when being    translated into preteins (maybe I use Gblocks wrong).
 Can I removing gaps from protein alignment first then translate them to CDS alignment?

 How does pal4nal.pl do it?
   1)readin protein alignment and corresponding CDS sequence